YannickDaly/TestR/README.md

 TestR (beta)
 =====

 Integration testing framework for developers.
 TestR allows automating testing of web applications.
 Currently we are supporting Internet Explorer, Chrome, and Firefox*.
-We have full automation support for Internet Explorer and Chrome. * Firefox must be manually started and the "listen 6000" ran to start Firefox remote debugging port.
+We have full automation support for Internet Explorer and Chrome.

+*Firefox must be manually started and the "listen 6000" command issued to start the Firefox remote debugging port.

 ##### To install TestR, run one of the following command in the  Package Manager Console.